ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/README.md

     # this will run every first minute of every hour
     # * */2 * * * /home/ubuntu/gitroot/pancancer-info/pancan-scripts/run_get.sh > /home/ubuntu/gitroot/pancancer-info/pancan-scripts/run_get.sh.log 2>&1
     # this will run every other hour

+You can use tail on the log files to see if the cronjobs are being run properly :

+    $ tail -f /home/ubuntu/gitroot/pancancer-info/pancan-scripts/decider.cron.log
+    $ tail -f /home/ubuntu/gitroot/pancancer-info/pancan-scripts/run_get.sh.log